arm/remoteproc-runtime/docs/CONTAINERD_SHIM.md

 ENTRYPOINT ["hello.elf"]
 ```

-### 2. Determine the target MCU
+### 2. Determine the target processor name

-In addition to the image, shim requires the target mcu passed via `remoteproc.mcu` annotation.
+In addition to the image, shim requires the target processor name passed via `remoteproc.name` annotation.
 You can find the required value by interrogating `sysfs` **on a remoteproc enabled target**:

 ```sh
 # One of /sys/class/remoteproc/.../name, for example: